muhdamrullah/Downloads/README.md

 Validation test involved the whole system `face detector + emotion classifier`, so should not be considered relative to the _emotion classifier_ itself.

 Of course, a more fine validation shuld be tackled in order to evaluate emotion classifier alone.
-For the sake of completeness the reader have to know that the _cbcl1_ face model is a good face locator rather than detector, roughly speaking it detects less but is more precise.
+For the sake of completeness the reader have to know that the haarcascade_frontalface face model is a good face locator rather than detector, roughly speaking it detects less but is more precise.

 Following results are commented with my personal - totally informal - evaluation after live webcam session.